Frequently Asked Questions

 How can my church or community organization get involved?

-We have partnered with many churches and organizations to further the vision and mission of Victory Lane Camp.
-If your church or community organization would like to learn more about a partnership, please contact us at firstname.lastname@example.org or call us at 765-591-4191.
-Leave a detailed message, letting us know what organization or church you are with and how you would like to partner with us and we will respond quickly.
+We have partnered with many churches and organizations to further the vision and mission of Victory Lane.
+If your church or community organization would like to learn more about a partnership, please contact us at [email protected] Leave a detailed email, letting us know what organization or church you are with and how you would like to partner with us, along with your contact information such as phone number and best time to reach you, and we will respond quickly.

 How can I help spread the word about Victory Lane Camp?

-Please follow us on Facebook and Twitter and share our posts often with your friends.
+Please follow us on Facebook, Instagram, and Twitter and share our posts often with your friends.
 If you would like to do more, contact us about hosting a house party.
-At a house party you will invite your family and friends over for food and fellowship and we will send a Victory Lane Camp representative to share the vision and mission.
+At a house party you will invite your family and friends over for food and fellowship and we will send a Victory Lane representative to share the vision and mission.

 Are there medical staff present during Victory Lane Camp?

-Every Pace Lap camp is staffed with occupational, physical and speech therapists, along with nurses.
+Every camp is staffed with occupational, physical and speech therapists.

-What kind of training do Backyard Mission Trip Families receive?
+What kind of training do Partner Families receive?

-Each participant will go through 321Go Family training which includes short video sessions (each one with a kids’ moment) and concludes with hands-on training the first day of camp.
-In addition, each participant over the age of 18 completes a personality profile and child abuse prevention training.
+Each participant will go through 321Go Family training which includes short video sessions for adults and video sessions for children and concludes with hands-on training the first day of camp.
+In addition, each participant over the age of 18 completes child abuse prevention training.

 What are the lodging amenities?
 Will we need to bring our own RV?

-Victory Families - All lodging is provided.
-Backyard Mission Trip Families - Amenities are different for each camp.
+Victory Families – All lodging is provided.
+Partner Families – Amenities are different for each camp.
 If you are interested in a Bradford Woods camp your lodging will be provided in separate boys and girls cabins.
 If you are interested in a Cornerstone Camp, only the campsite is provided.
-Each Backyard Mission Trip family is responsible for securing their own camper and or tent at a Cornerstone Camp.
+Each Partner Family is responsible for securing their own camper and/or tent at a Cornerstone Camp.
+If a Partner Family is interested in having Victory Lane secure a camper for them, they may do so but is responsible for covering the cost of the camper rental.

 Will I need to provide my own food?